-1 Harvard Business School features the powerful impact of our research automation technology in the case New Constructs: Disrupting.
-Fundamental Analysis with Robo-Analysts.
+1 Harvard Business School features the powerful impact of our research automation technology in the case New Constructs: Disrupting Fundamental Analysis with Robo-Analysts.

-2 This paper compares our analytics on a mega cap company to Bloomberg and Capital IQ (SPGI) in a detailed appendix.
+2 Compare our analytics on a mega cap company to Bloomberg and Capital IQ's (SPGI) analytics in the detailed appendix of this paper.